WheteThunger/SpawnModularCar/README.md

 - `spawnmodularcar.autokeylock` -- Required to use automatic locking (i.e., `/mycar autolock`).
 - `spawnmodularcar.autofilltankers` - Required to use automatic filling of tanker modules (i.e. `/mycar autofilltankers`).
 - `spawnmodularcar.underwater` -- Allows your car to be driven underwater (scuba gear is recommended).
 Note: Underwater driving is noticeably slower than on land.
-- `spawnmodularcar.autostartengine` -- Automatically and instantly start your car's engine when you get in.
+- `spawnmodularcar.autostartengine` -- Instantly start your car's engine when you get in.
 - `spawnmodularcar.presets` -- Allows you to spawn your car from a preset.
 Also enables the `save`, `update`, `rename` and `delete` preset commands.
 - `spawnmodularcar.presets.load` -- Allows the player to use the `load` preset command.